Jōhatsu

 The jōhatsu disappear from their lives, often to escape shame from society.

 Jōhatsu (蒸発, jōhatsu) or jouhatsu refers to the people in Japan who purposely vanish from their established lives without a trace.
-This phenomenon can be seen all over the world, such as the United States, China, South Korea, the United Kingdom, and Germany.
+This phenomenon can be seen all over the world, such as the United States, Canada, China, South Korea, the United Kingdom, and Germany.

+The phenomenon of jōhatsu in Japan has often been described in an exaggerated manner.
+In reality, the vast majority of missing persons are located.
+Of approximately 80,000 missing persons reports filed annually, about half are resolved on the same day of reporting, around 75% are resolved within two to three days, and approximately 85% are resolved within one week.
+While about 25% of missing persons cases are attributed to dementia, the leading cause of disappearance is illness, followed by family-related circumstances, and then work-related factors.

 Background

 It has been theorized that Japan's harsh work culture in combination with the lack of familial and community support has contributed to the prevalence of jōhatsu in Japan.
 Furthermore, quitting a company is seen as shameful in Japanese culture.
 Suicide, working to death (karoshi), and becoming jōhatsu are thus potential outcomes.
 It can also spare the family the high costs that can be associated with suicide (e.g. debts, cleanup fees, and disruption-of-service fees in the context of platform jumpers).

 Similar societal pressures have been theorized to contribute to the prevalence of hikikomori and a relatively high suicide rate.